 1. A future increase in the price of newly mined uranium.
 India, which has few natural uranium resources, but is reliant on nuclear electricity, is already pursuing a reactor program involving breeding thorium into uranium-233.
 France, which has had a nuclear fuel recycling program in operation for some years, is presently having difficulty economically justifying the program in the current environment of low cost newly mined natural uranium.
-However, as nuclear power is increasingly used for displacement of fossil fuels, U-235 will increasingly be in short supply and its cost will become prohibitive.
+However, as nuclear power is increasingly used for displacement of fossil fuels, U-235 will increasingly be in short supply and its cost will rapidly rise.

 2. As power utilities are forced to meet the costs of nuclear waste disposal CANDU reactors will be replaced by FNRs which produce far less spent nuclear fuel waste and far less radioactive decommissioning waste.

 3. A shortage of cooling water.
 Some nuclear reactors, particularly in the interior of continents, rely on river or lake water for cooling.
-Global warming is reducing the supply of river and lake water.
+Global warming is reducing the consistently available supply of river and lake water.
 Electricity load increase, in part due to global warming, is forcing development of even more electricity generation.
 In these circumstances it is important to increase the electricity generation efficiency which is the ratio: